The Last Saxon

 The local community celebrating Mr. Martin Werner.
 Photo by Ana A. Negru

-Victoria Richman
+by Victoria Richman